Oxford History Summer Schools for Teens

 Choosing the Right Programme or Provider

-3. Class size and student-to-teacher ratio
+3. Class size and student-to-teacher ratio for personalized attention

-4. Opportunities for independent research and projects
+4. Opportunities for collaborative projects and peer interaction

 Fees and Course Costs

-When you’re ready, you can browse providers or compare courses that match your interests.
+When you’re ready, you can

 Top Oxford History Summer Schools for Teens (Ages 13–18) Compared

-Last updated: 12/01/2026
+Last updated: 27/01/2026

 Course Provider Subject Location Duration Fees Short Description Link